World Cup insurers risk blizzard of claims, disputes over Russia, Qatar

 Said Montgomery at Ark: “We would not want to insure a burning building.”

-The organising of a World Cup event is estimated to cost around $1 billion for the local organising committee, with financial backing from FIFA, insurance underwriters say.
+The organizing of a World Cup event is estimated to cost around $1 billion for the local organizing committee, with financial backing from FIFA, insurance underwriters say.

 Sponsorship, TV and broadcasting rights, and hospitality deals will add at least several hundred million dollars more to the cost of the events.